 - Attend a state-maintained school or college (applications will also be considered from students who are on a means-tested scholarship to an independent school)

-- Have achieved at least 5 A’s or 7’s at GCSE or equivalent (e.g. National 5’s), and be on track for achieving the grades to make a competitive application to a highly competitive University such as Cambridge
+- Have achieved at least 5 A’s or 7’s at GCSE or equivalent (e.g. National 5’s), and be on track to acheive AAA or above at A-level (or equivalent)

 In addition, priority will be given to applicants who meet one or more of the following criteria, though this is not a prerequisite to applying: